IM-74 May 27, 2020; IM-104 December 1, 2015; IM-24 April 22, 2011; IM-23 April 2, 2010

 EXTENSION AFTER 45-MONTH LIFETIME LIMIT HAS BEEN REACHED

 When the parent or second parent that has already received 45 months of TA meets the criteria for an extension from the 45-month lifetime limit as recorded on the IM-2EH, continue to process the application to determine eligibility.

 The eligibility specialist submits the Extension or Closing Summary (IM-360) to a County Manager or Program Manager for approval.
 The Notice of Temporary Assistance Extension for Hardship Action (IM-363) is prepared for the EU and mailed within ten (10) days of the decision to allow or deny the extension.

 The TA Processing Center will approve the case if eligibility exists and enter the correct extension code on the TA Work Requirement (COMPACT/FM8B) screen.
 Enter an “H” for hardship not referred to MWA, or a “J” to refer the participant to MWA.
-Refer to FAMIS User Guide, TA Work Requirement Screen for more information.
+Refer to TA Work Requirement: Hardship Extension User Guide for more information.
 A re-evaluation date should also be set within 90 days to re-evaluate the reasons for the extension.

 Once an extension has been approved, eligibility specialists should create a reminder on the Alert/Reminder List (ALREMIND/FM7M) screen to re-evaluate the extension reason.
 A reminder should be created on any of the following extension reasons.

 Extension Reasons and Codes to be entered on the TA Work Requirement (COMPACT/FM8B) screen:

 - Domestic Violence (20)